Beginner Guide

 Can I measure myself or do I need help?

 You can measure bust, waist, and hips alone with a mirror.
 Shoulder measurements are much easier and more accurate with a second person.
-If measuring shoulders alone, stand with your back to a mirror and look over your shoulder to check tape placement.
+If measuring shoulders alone, stand with your back to a mirror and look over your shoulder.

 How often should I re-measure?